fusioncharts/dev_centre_docs/getting-started/react/dynamically-change-dimensions-in-react.md

 heading: Dynamically change Dimensions
 ---

-FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
-These features include chart updates, update chart type at runtime, and events.

-This article focuses on how you can change the chart type of the chart at runtime using React `props` object.
-The chart types used in the sample is:

-* Column 2D
-* Bar 2D
-* Pie 2D
+FusionCharts Suite XT lets you specify the dimensions of charts either in pixels or percentage values, relative to the containers.
+If the size is specified in pixels, then the dimensions of a chart remain constant, no matter the viewing device or screen size.
+However, if the dimensions are set as a percentage of the container, the chart converts that % value into pixels while rendering.
+When the container size changes, the chart is automatically resized accordingly.

+After you initialize a chart, you can change the dimensions dynamically, through the JavaScript API `resizeTo()`.

+Recreate the same chart you created earlier (as described in the Your first chart article), using the same data.
+To resize the chart dynamically, invoke the `resizeTo()` method, specifying the new width and height of your chart (in pixels).
+You can call this method anytime after the chart has finished rendering.
+The chart will be rendered using React `props` object.

-A chart configured to change the chart type, is shown below:
+A chart configured to dynamically change the dimensions of the chart, is shown below:

 {% embed_chartData change-chart-type-example-1.js json %}